-Interest rates for variable rate loans are calculated by taking the general collateral reportate for the time horizon that corresponds to the repayment frequency of the loan, as fixed by the British Bankers' Association (BBA) at 11:00 on the day concerned adding a margin and then rounding the resultant rate up to the nearest basis point.
-The margin is the same for both types of variable rate loan and is 10 basis points for loans agreed before 12:30 on 20 October 2010 and is 100 basis points for Standard Rate loans agreed thereafter and 80 basis points for Certainty Rate loans.
+Interest rates for variable rate loans are calculated by taking the general collateral reporate for the time horizon that corresponds to the repayment frequency of the loan on the day concerned, adding a margin and then rounding the resultant rate up to the nearest basis point.
+The margin is the same for both types of variable rate loan and is 10 basis points for loans agreed before 12:30 on 20 October 2010 and is 100 basis points for Standard Rate loans agreed thereafter, 80 basis points for Certainty Rate loans and 60 basis points for Project Rate loans.
 Early repayment rates are taken from the set of rates for loans agreed before 12:30 on 20 October 2010.